Largest Waterbirth Study Proves it is Safe

-Waterbirth Study, A Tremendous Support For Midwifery
+Waterbirth Studies Provide Tremendous Support For Midwifery

 The Lancet, an esteemed British medical journal wrote a four-part series about Midwifery in 2014.
 The findings outlined in these articles stated that high quality Midwifery care is essential for improving maternity outcomes.
 A commentary of the articles written by the American College of Nurse-Midwives (ACNM) says the following:

 While much of the Series focuses on developing midwifery in low and middle income countries, the key issues are applicable to all countries, including high-resource countries like the United States where over-medicalization of care in healthy pregnancies has led to rising calls for focused efforts for improvements in maternity care.
 Despite the availability in the United States of the most technologically sophisticated and comprehensive medical resources, outcomes for both women and children rank close to the bottom of almost all developed countries.